yfridelance/contao-accessible_tabs/README.md

  * Mootools / JQuery

-Upgrade from a older Version
+Update from a older Version
 ----------------------------

-!!!
-Is not supported for this time !!!
+Its important to run the install tool after manual updates! the fry_accessible_tabs folder will be removed automatically...

 Thanks